-DECLARATION

-by

-(names and EGN^ of representative, name/business name of producer)
+(names and EGN of representative, name/business name of producer)

 I hereby declare that I will carry out production of ethyl alcohol of agricultural origin, distillates and spirit drinks in conformity with the requirements of Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks and repealing Council Regulation (EEC) No 1576/89 and of the Wine and Spirit Drinks Act.

 I hereby declare that I am aware of my legal responsibility under Article 313 of the Criminal Code.

-Date: Declarant:
+Date: Declarant: City/town/village

-City/town/village

-EGN - Civil Registry Number, or Personal ID number

-Annex No. 7 to Article 143

 DECLARATION FOR THE QUANTITIES AND TYPES OF ETHYL ALCOHOL OF AGRICULTURAL ORIGIN, DISTILLATES AND SPIRIT DRINKS PRODUCED, PURCHASED/IMPORTED, STOCKED, AND MARKETED

 Name/Business Name:

 Domicile & Registered Office Address:

 CCI / BULSTAT No.

 Particulars of business registration under applicant's domestic law

-Number & date of certificate of registration in the register of producers of alcohol distillates and spirit
+Number & date of certificate of registration in the register of producers of alcohol, distillates, and spiridrinks

-Category of Products Average Alcoholic Strength - Quantities Purchased or Imported - ~ or (in litres) (in litres)
+Category of Products Average Alcoholic Strength Quantities Produced (in litres) Quantities Purchased or Imported (in litres) Quantities Marketed (in litres) Quantities Stored or Warehoused (in litres)

+1 2 3 4 5 6

-- 1. Ethyl alcohol of agricultural origin: - 1.1.
+Ethyl alcohol of agricultural origin:

+1.1.
 Grain

-- 1.2.
+1.2.
 Molasses

-- 1.3.
+1.3.
 Wine

-- 2. Distillate of agricultural origin:
+Distillate of agricultural origin:

-- 2.1.
+2.1.
 Wine:

-- 2.1.1. unaged
+2.1.1. unaged

-- 2.1.2. aged
+2.1.2. aged

-- 2.2.
+2.2.
 Marc

-- 2.3.
+2.3.
 Fruit

-- 2.4.
+2.4.
 Grain:

-- 2.4.1. unaged
+2.4.1. unaged

-- 2.4.2. aged
+2.4.2. aged

-- 3. Wine spirit drink
+3. Wine spirit drink

-- 3.1.
+3.1.
 Wine rakya

-- 3.2.
-Grape rakya
+3.2.
+Grape ra kya

-- 4. Grape marc rakya

-- 5. Fruit spirit drink (fruit rakya)

-- 6. Brandy

-- 7. Whisky (whiskey)

-- 8. Liqueurs

-- 9. Vodka

-- 10. Gin

-- 11. Anise-flavoured spirit drink

-- 'Mastika'

-- 12. Other spirit drinks